 Figure 6.
 Orientation Definitions 2–4 illustrated for the two vertebrae.
 A–C, 3D digital model of Haplocanthosaurus sp.
 MWC 8028, caudal vertebra ?3, in cross section, showing medial aspect of left side, with cranial to the right; D–F, Giraffe Giraffa camelopardalis FMNH 34426, cervical 7 in left lateral view (reversed).
 A, C. In “articular surfaces vertical” orientation (Definition 2).
 The green line joins the dorsal and ventral margins of the caudal articular surface, and is oriented vertically; the red line joins the dorsal and ventral margins of the cranial articular surface, and is close to but not exactly vertical, inclining slightly forwards in Haplocanthosaurus vertebra and more strongly backwards in the giraffe vertebra.
 B, E. In “neural canal horizontal” orientation (Definition 3).
 The green line joins the cranial and caudal margins of the floor of the neural canal, and is oriented horizontally; some guesswork is required in the case of the giraffe, as only a lateral-view photograph is available.
 The red line joins the cranial and caudal margins of the roof of the neural canal in the Haplocanthosaurus vertebra (but see Figure 8), and is close to horizontal but inclined upwards; no similar line can be attempted in the giraffe.
 C, F. In “similarity in articulation” orientation (Definition 4).
 Two copies of the same vertebra, held in the same orientation, are digitally articulated optimally, then the pair is rotated as a unit until the two are level.
 The green line connects two copies of the same point on each copy of the vertebra, and is horizontal.
 For the Haplocanthosaurus vertebra, the uppermost point of the prezygapophyseal rami are used, and for the giraffe vertebra, the lowest point of of the parapophyses is used; but a horizontal line could join the two copies of any point.
 It happens that for both these vertebrae Definitions 3 and 4 (parts B and C, and parts E and F of this illustration) give very similar results, but this is accidental.
 The 7th cervical vertebra of the giraffe is strongly “keystoned”, with the centrum (excluding the articular condyle) forming a parallelogram whose dorsal length is less than its ventral length.
 The angle between vertical green line and red “nearly vertical” line in part D is about 19°, meaning that if the two copies of the vertebra were oriented such that the cranial and caudal articular surfaces were optimally articulated, there would be a 19° angle between the vertebrae.

 Figure 7.
 Proceoelous vertebrae for which it is difficult to determine the orientation of the articular surfaces, depicted not to scale but with the same vertebral height.
 A. Komodo dragon Varanus komodoensis, LACM Herpetology specimen 121971, proximal caudal vertebra in right lateral view.
 Note the extremely convex and strongly inclined caudal articular surface to the left; the cranial articular surface to the right is correspondingly concave and almost as strongly inclined.
 B. Alligator mississippiensis WRAZL 9840044, seventh cervical vertebra (with cervical rib attached) and sixth cervical vertebra (without rib) in articulation, in right lateral view.
-Photograph kindly provided by Jess Miller-Camp.
+Photograph by Jess Miller-Camp, used with permission.
 While the caudal articular surfaces are strongly convex, the orientation of each can be interpreted as that of the well-defined “collar” that surrounds it.